-The student's Application for Independent Study must be approved by the graduate advisor and the program director before a student may enroll.
-The application must include goals for the study, a course syllabus, and a due date calendar that were developed in consultation with the supervising faculty member.
+A course offered through independent study must be approved by the program director before a student may enroll.
 Independent study is limited to a maximum of nine semester hours for the entirety of the student's graduate program.
 Students are expected to meet regularly with the faculty member for consultation and discussion.
 The faculty member has the responsibility for evaluating the student's achievement.